 The Glasgow City Chambers is a Victorian-style building that was constructed back in 1888.
 The edifice has served as a government building since 1889.
 Nowadays, it is the headquarters of the Glasgow City Council.

 The building of Glasgow City Chambers is as beautiful from the outside as it is from the inside.
-Before entering the Glasgow City Chambers, allow yourself the time to admire the beauty of its outside.
+Before entering the Glasgow City Chambers, admire its outside beauty.

-The city offers free tours to the visitors.
+The city offers free tours to visitors.
 The entrance shows the city’s coat of arms.
-During the tour, you will be able to know more about the history of the building and how it functions.
+During the tour, you will learn more about the building’s history and how it functions.
 The building has beautiful interiors.
-You will be able to observe the marble staircases, mosaic ceilings, and mahogany paneling.
+You will observe the marble staircases, mosaic ceilings, and mahogany panelling.

-Glasgow City Chambers gives free tours twice a day from Monday to Friday.
-The tickets are available at the entrance.
-The tour is offered on the basis of first-come, first serve.
-Tours of the City Chambers are available and are conducted twice daily at 10.30am and 2.30pm.
+Glasgow City Chambers offers free tours twice daily from Monday to Friday.
+Tickets are available at the entrance.
+The tours are offered on a first-come, first-served basis.
+The City Chambers tours are available and are conducted twice daily at 10:30 a.m. and 2:30 p.m.
 You can check when the next free tour is by checking the City Chambers’ website.

 The attraction is open on weekdays from 8:30 am to 5:00 pm.
-This grand edifice is a symbol of Glasgow’s historic wealth and has, for more than a century, been the headquarters of successive councils serving the City of Glasgow.
+This grand edifice symbolises Glasgow’s historic wealth and has been the headquarters of successive councils serving the City of Glasgow for more than a century.

 Glasgow Cathedral

 Glasgow Cathedral was built to be dedicated to Saint Mungo, the city’s patron saint.
-This is the reason that, until this day, the cathedral is also known as the Mungo Cathedral.
+This is why, until this day, the cathedral is also known as the Mungo Cathedral.
 If you decide to explore Glasgow, the cathedral should be on your itinerary.

-The cathedral has both brilliant architecture and rich history.
-Between the bedazzling arches and being built in the 12th century, Glasgow’s iconic Cathedral is definitely worth paying a visit.
+The cathedral has brilliant architecture and a rich history.
+With its bedazzling arches and construction in the 12th century, Glasgow’s iconic Cathedral is worth visiting.

 Glasgow Cathedral is one of the last standing medieval cathedrals in the UK.
 Most of the other cathedrals are now only ruins.
 The Cathedral has been a place of worship for more than 800 years.

 Located on a hill, Glasgow Cathedral attracts many visitors annually.
-Beside being one of the oldest standing cathedrals in the whole of the UK, the cathedral has a great collection of post-war painted glass windows.
+Besides being one of the oldest standing cathedrals in the UK, the cathedral has a great collection of post-war painted glass windows.

-The cathedral has no entry fees.
-It is open to the public, however, it might be closed during services.
+The cathedral has no entry fees and is open to the public; however, it might be closed during services.
 Once you are here, you can walk around the cathedral to explore its incredible history and architecture.

 The Necropolis

-The necropolis is a Victorian cemetery that is located right next to the Glasgow Cathedral.
-The Necropolis are the most popular cemeteries in the whole world.
-It was modelled on the Parisian cemetery, Pere Lachaise.
+The necropolis is a Victorian cemetery located next to the Glasgow Cathedral.
+It is one of the most famous cemeteries in the world.
+The cemetery was modelled on the Parisian cemetery Pere Lachaise.

 The cemetery is adorned with flowers that bloom during summer and attract butterflies and bees.
-The cemetery covers around 37 acres of land and features 50,000 monuments.
+It covers around 37 acres and features 50,000 monuments.

-You’re safe to explore for free, and you’re safe knowing that Park Rangers patrol the cemetery on a daily basis.
-Chances are you’ll recognize an area or two, as The Necropolis has featured in a wide range of television programs and films!
+You’re safe to explore for free, and you’re safe knowing that Park Rangers patrol the cemetery daily.
+Chances are you’ll recognize an area or two, as The Necropolis has featured in many television programs and films!

 Pollok Country Park

-Pollok is the only country park within Glasgow.
-The park is very popular and has a good reputation.
-It has been awarded the Best Park in Britain.
-It has also won the Best Park in Europe.
+Pollok is the only country park in Glasgow.
+It is trendy and has a good reputation.
+It has been awarded the Best Park in Britain and the Best Park in Europe.

-Pollok Country Park is very large.
-It stretches over around 146 hectare, located on the south side of Glasgow.
-The park has a number of open spaces that are used for shooting movie scenes.
+Pollok Country Park is huge.
+It stretches over 146 hectares and is located on the south side of Glasgow.
+The park has some open spaces that are used for shooting movie scenes.
 Some of the most famous scenes shot at the park are the outdoor scenes for Outlanders and the surroundings of Doune Castle.

-If you are into physical activities, Pollok Country Park is ideal for cycling.
+Pollok Country Park is ideal for cycling if you are into physical activities.
 The park has different cycling routes.
-The various routes offered by the park will take you through the park’s vicinity and woodland.
+The park’s various routes will take you through the park’s vicinity and woodland.
 In addition, Pollok Country Park has three mountain bike circuits.

-The courses at the park are offered by Cycling Scotland and Glasgow City Council and run by accredited trainers.
+Cycling Scotland and Glasgow City Council offer courses at the park, which are run by accredited trainers.
 The courses range from basic training to professional tracks.

 The visit to Pollok Country Park is suitable for the whole family.
-Both children and grown ups will love the park.
-The green areas are a great place for a relaxing picnic or a nice walk.
-The park also has different areas that are especially built for children to play at.
+Both children and grown-ups will love the park.
+The green areas are excellent for a relaxing picnic or a nice walk.
+The park also has different areas specially built for children to play.

 Modern Art Gallery